matplotlib/mplcairo/README.rst

 --no-deps .``, ``pip install .``, ``pip install -e .`` and ``python setup.py
 build_ext -i`` being the most relevant ones).

-If the ``MPLCAIRO_USE_LIBRAQM`` environment variable is set, the build also uses Raqm to perform complex text layout (right-to-left scripts, etc.).
-An installation of Raqm is required; run ``setup.py`` for instructions for Unix OSes.

 Unix
 ----